Creating Your First Artboard

 Open up the Sketch app on your Mac, click on the Sketch item from the Apple Menu, and select Preferences.

 In the dialog, select the Libraries tab and click the Add Library... button.

-Navigate to the folder where you have the Libraries.
+Navigate to the folder where you have downloaded the library.

-Make sure they show up in the list in the Preferences dialog and that they all are checked.
+Make sure it shows up in the list in the Preferences dialog and that it is checked.